 The Arctic Mac // Tutorials.
 Introduction If you haven't already done so, you might want to read the intro to hidden preferences.

 It allows you to do things like run the program up to a certain point then stop and print out the values of certain variables at that point, or step through the program one line at a time and print out the values of each variable after executing each line.
 It uses a command line interface.
 This is a brief description of some of the most commonly used features of gdb.
 Compiling To prepare your program for debugging with gdb, you must compile it with the -g flag.
 Gcc -g -o memsim memsim.c Invoking and Quitting GDB To start gdb, just type gdb at the unix prompt.

 There is complete documentation for gdb online, or you can read the man page (type "man gdb" at the unix command prompt), and the quick reference card is very handy.
 When you are execute a program that does not behave as you like, you need some way to step through you logic other than just looking at your code.
-Some things you want to know are: How to Debug Using GDB.
+Some things you want to know are: Once your executable has been generated by the compiler, it is run under the control of gdb by typing To begin, invoke emacs and edit the source program you want to debug.
+CFLAGS = -g -o (making sure the -g comes before the -o).
+To compile the program, hit the f5 key, or enter M-x compile.
+Compile command: make -k C-x ` file tokenize run lextest.dat.
+How to Debug Using GDB.
 Peter's gdb Tutorial: Table Of Contents.